-Dr Nina Wardleworth
+Professor Nina Wardleworth

 I was educated at the University of Exeter (BA - French and Arabic, PhD - French), and have taught at the Universities of Exeter and Chester.
 I was a postdoctoral Research Fellow and Teaching Fellow at Leeds between 2006 and 2010.
 I then returned to Leeds in 2013, initially part-time.
+I became an Associate Professor in August 2020 and a full Professor in January 2023.

-Current research project – Colonial subjects in the French Resistance – commemoration and memory.
+Current research project: Colonial subjects in the French Resistance – commemoration and memory.

 Although there has been an increasing amount of research on the role played by colonial soldiers in the Free French Army and the Provence landings and subsequent liberation of France, the presence of colonial subjects in the French Resistance remains marginalised.
 Initial research has revealed that there were at least 5,000 colonial resistance fighters in groups throughout France.